SkylineCommunications/dataminer-docs/connector-help/connector_help/Riverbed_Stingray.md

 This page shows the **Location Table**, which contains information on statics for GLB services on a per location basis.

-### Webinterface
+### Web Interface

 Opening this page opens the web interface of the device.
-With this web interface, you can for example configure for which events the device needs to send SNMP traps, which can be intercepted by this driver.
-The driver detects the type of the trap and makes sure that the parameters mentioned in the trap will be repolled immediately.
+With this web interface, you can for example configure for which events the device needs to send SNMP traps, which can be intercepted by this connector.
+The connector detects the type of the trap and makes sure that the parameters mentioned in the trap will be repolled immediately.

 Note that the client machine has to be able to access the device, as otherwise it will not be possible to open the web interface.

-## Notes

-N/A